min2ha/ukwa-site/content/target/59677/index.en.md

   "subject": null
 }

-# University of Leeds: Excessive internet use is linked to depression

 People who spend a lot of time browsing the net are more likely to show depressive symptoms, according to the first large-scale study of its kind in the West by University of Leeds psychologists